JiMeow/SlimeAdventure-Hamachi/README.md

 ## Connect with friends

-For play this game(beta) you need hamachi to connect with you host then you run client.py then you can play the game.
+For play this game(beta) you need hamachi to connect with and change ip in setting.py in src to your host ip then you run client.py then you can play the game.

 ![hamachi-removebg-preview](https://i.imgur.com/DL4iZX8.png)